aws-amplify/amplify-ci-support/src/release_artifacts_resources/ios/cdk/README.md

 ### Distribution stack

 Release resources for distribution are declared in the stack named - `DistributionStack`.
+This include resources like S3 and Cloudfront needed for hosting the release artifacts.
+This stack should be run only once.

 ### Credential rotation stack